horchler/DynamixelQ/README.md

 Installation
  1. Quit the ROBOTIS_OpenCM IDE application.
  2. Download and expand the [ZIP archive of the DynamixelQ repository](https://github.com/horchler/DynamixelQ/archive/master.zip).
-Rename the resultant folder *DynamixelQ*.
+In the resultant *DynamixelQ-master* folder there two libraries: *DynamixelQ* and *USBprint*.
- 3. Locate the *Libraries* folder for the ROBOTIS_OpenCM IDE and place the *DynamixelQ* folder there.
+ 3. Locate the *Libraries* folder for the ROBOTIS_OpenCM IDE and place the *DynamixelQ* and *USBprint* library folders there.
 On OS X, this folder is in *Documents/ROBOTIS/*.
 On Windows, it is located at *Documents\ROBOTIS\* (or possibly *My Documents\ROBOTIS\*).
  4. Relaunch the ROBOTIS_OpenCM IDE.
 "DynamixelQ" should now appear under *File > Examples* and *Sketch > Import Library...*.

 --------